Dragon8029/100-days-of-code/myLog.md

 Day 36: January 27, 2018

 Today's Progress: Had some trouble getting "Geolocation" to work #JavaScript30.
 Will come back to that one later.
 Decided to start Colt Steele's Web Developer Bootcamp on Udemy.
+So far have made it to video 26 "HTML Tables".

 Thoughts: Trying to code as much as possible.